jlarmstrongiv/create-vercel-http-server-handler/README.md

 This quickstart assumes you bootstraped your function with `npx create-next-app project-name`.
 However, this package should work with any [Zero Config Deployments](https://vercel.com/blog/zero-config).

-Install both this package and node-http-proxy via [npm](https://www.npmjs.com/package/create-vercel-http-server-handler), `npm install create-vercel-http-server-handler`
+Install this package via [npm](https://www.npmjs.com/package/create-vercel-http-server-handler), `npm install create-vercel-http-server-handler`

 Be sure you have installed the dependencies of your framework in your project, as this package relies on them.